unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit1.md

 ### Level 0:

-The Zero Level is pretty easy, it's there to make sure that you can connect the the Bandit Lab.
-I will be using Linux for the following levels, so all of the commands I use (following after the `~#` and or `~$`) are ran under the terminal.
+The Zero Level is pretty easy, it's there to make sure that you can connect to the Bandit Lab.
+I will be using Linux for the following levels, all of the commands I use (following after the `~#` and or `~$`) are ran under the terminal.
 So familiarize yourself with it!

 To get to level 0 we need to simply __SSH__ into Bandit with the username: __bandit0__ and password: __bandit0__